 Nevertheless, I think that learners should take the initiative from the third recording by transcribing their own recordings.
 Indeed, the teacher should pass the buck to learners so they can develop a ‘critical ear’.
 If students can begin to recognise and correct their mistakes and areas of weakness, it must be progress.

-Now you can compare Miki’s original speech with the corrected version below:
+Compare Miki’s original speech with the corrected version below:

 WHAT’S THE BEST WAY TO PROVIDE FEEDBACK ON A VOICE RECORDING?